How to Choose a Tokenization Solution

 The power of tokenization continues to evolve—but not all approaches are equal.

-For the purposes of this document, we’ve chosen to focus on tokenization as the desired solution due to its security, flexibility, and simplicity.
 Today, tokenization has been widely adopted to help companies deal with security and compliance issues such as satisfying privacy regulations, de-identifying nearly any sensitive data type, and helping protect payment data.
 We want to help you evaluate tokenization solutions based on these capabilities so you can decide which will work best for your specific use case.

-Tokenization solutions: high-level view
+Tokenization solutions: a high-level view

 Critical questions for every provider